 Before we jump in, I want to mention that WordPress made a major shift at the end of 2018 by including “Gutenberg” as the default “Block Editor” in WordPress core.
 I strongly believe that the future of WordPress depends on theme and plugin developers embracing this direction.

 While I’ve included an entire section for themes that are centered around the new Block Editor (Gutenberg), some of the other themes on this list will also work seamlessly with the new editor.

-UPDATE APRIL 2021: Nina Larsen recently released a couple of starter templates for Kadence (our favorite WordPress theme for 2021) that make it *extremely* easy to get started on WordPress and Kadence.
+UPDATE September 2023: Jess Woodhouse and Dylan recently teamed up and released a couple of starter templates for Kadence (our favorite WordPress theme for 2023) that make it *extremely* easy to get started on WordPress and Kadence.
 We highly recommend checking these out FIRST if you are thinking about getting started on WordPress.

 WordPress themes made specifically for photographers